ffeldhaus/S3-Client/S3-Client-Tutorial.md

 S3 Client Tutorial
 ==================

+This S3 Client allows to run S3 Operations against any S3 endpoint, but it includes some shortcuts for [NetApp StorageGRID](https://netapp.com/storagegrid) users to handle S3 credentials.

+If you are using the Cmdlets together with StorageGRID, proceed with the next section, otherwise skip to the [Bucket Cmdlets](#Bucket-Cmdlets)

+## StorageGRID Specific simplifications

-This S3 Client allows to run S3 Operations against any S3 endpoint, but it includes some shortcuts for [NetApp StorageGRID](netapp.com/storagegrid) users to handle S3 credentials.
-If a grid administrator is connected, then the Cmdlets automatically create temporary Cmdlets for all tenants where an operation is performed.
-If a tenant user is connected, the temporary S3 credentials will be automatically created for the tenant user.
+If a StorageGRID administrator is connected, then the Cmdlets automatically create temporary Cmdlets for all tenants where an operation is performed.
+If a StorageGRID tenant user is connected, the temporary S3 credentials will be automatically created for the tenant user.
 All temporary credentials have an expiry time of 60 minutes by default.
 When logged in as a tenant user, you must provide the `-endpointUrl` parameter for all S3 commands.
 For grid administrators the Cmdlets automatically query the configured domain endpoints and check if connections via S3 are possible.
 The endpoints are then stored in the S3EndpointUrl parameter of the server object (e.g. `$CurrentSgwServer.S3EndpointUrl`).
-It is alway possible to supply a different URL by specifying the `-EndpointUrl` parameter for all S3 commands.
+It is always possible to supply a different URL by specifying the `-EndpointUrl` parameter for all S3 commands.

 For tenant users it is recommended to add the endpoint URL to the server object, so that the `-EndpointUrl` parameter is not required for every command.
-The following Commands expect that this has occured:
+The following Commands expect that this has occurred:

 ```powershell
 $CurrentSgwServer.S3EndpointUrl = "https://s3.example.org:8082"
 ```

-## Access Keys

 Automatic Access Key generation can be disabled when connecting to the StorageGRID server with